bvalosek/bval-contracts/README.md

 * Each token has a `uint256` state value associated with it
 * Only the token holder can set this state
-* State can be set to any arbitrary value
+* State can be set to any arbitrary value if no sequence engine is specified
+* State changes may be modified or constrained by a sequence engine
 * State is designed to be used to build on and off chain experiences in the future
 * Changing state may require $BVAL
 * State change cost is an intrinsic property of a token (encoded into its ID)